Sonykko/Havana_theallseeingeye/README.md

 # Installation

-1. Create a folder called Havana, after clone or download this repo and extract it to your new Havana folder
+1. Create a folder called Havana, after clone or download this repo and extract it to your new Havana folder.
+After run from tool folder in your DB first the havana.sql and optional the groups.sql

 2. Put the Havana-Server.jar and Havana-Web.jar files downloaded in the Releases page in the root folder and after, run it up.
 When they go ready, close it

-3. Run first the havana.sql (optional the groups.sql) and after the theallseeingeye.sql from tool folder in your DB in order to do work properly this project
+3. Run the theallseeingeye.sql from tool folder in your DB in order to do work properly this project

 4. Download the [havana_www_28_07_2024.zip](https://www.mediafire.com/file/6kn4ghtb37lfc1p/havana_www_28_07_2024.zip/file) file, and then extract it to /tools/www/ and move and replace the www folder from Git repro/root folder to your Havana tool path